mathiasertl/django-ca/docs/source/dev/contribute.rst

 Local configuration
 ===================

-To run the Djangos integrated development webserver, create some minimal local configuration as YAML file:
+To run the Djangos integrated development web server, create some minimal local configuration as YAML file:

 .. code-block:: YAML